For Whom the Bell Tolls: Background

 Ernest Hemingway wrote For Whom the Bell Tolls in 1939 from three locations: Havana, Cuba; Key West, Florida; and Sun Valley, Idaho.
 In Cuba, he lived in the Hotel Ambos Mundos, where he worked on the manuscript.
 The novel was finished in July 1940 at the InterContinental New York Barclay Hotel in New York City and published in October.
-The story is based on Hemingway's experiences during the Spanish Civil War as a reporter for the North American Newspaper Alliance and features an American who fights alongside Spanish guerillas for the Republicans.
+The story is based on Hemingway's experiences during the Spanish Civil War as a reporter for the North American Newspaper Alliance and features an American who fights alongside Spanish guerrillas for the Republicans.
 The novel graphically describes the brutality of the war and is told primarily through the thoughts and experiences of the protagonist, Robert Jordan.

 The characters in the novel include those who are purely fictional, those based on real people but fictionalized, and those who were actual figures in the war.
 Set in the Sierra de Guadarrama mountain range between Madrid and Segovia, the action takes place during four days and three nights.
 For Whom the Bell Tolls became a Book of the Month Club choice, sold half a million copies within months, was a finalist for the Pulitzer Prize, and became a literary triumph for Hemingway.
 Published on October 21, 1940, the first edition print run was 75,000 copies priced at $2.75.

 The book's title is taken from the metaphysical poet John Donne's series of meditations and prayers on health, pain, and sickness (written while Donne was convalescing from a nearly fatal illness) published in 1624 as Devotions upon Emergent Occasions, specifically Meditation XVII.
 Hemingway quotes part of the meditation (using Donne's original spelling) in the book's epigraph.
 Donne refers to the practice of funeral tolling, universal in his time.

 No man is an Island, intire of it selfe; every man is a piece of the Continent, a part of the maine; if a Clod bee washed away by the Sea, Europe is the lesse, as well as if a Promontorie were, as well as if a Mannor of thy friends or of thine owne were; any mans death diminishes me, because I am involved in Mankinde; And therefore never send to know for whom the bell tolls; It tolls for thee.

 Due to the popularity of Hemingway's book, this text became known to many people who never read any other of Donne's works.